Holistic Deep Learning: The Holistic Deep Learning Approach

 \subsection{Stability}

-With the measure of stability defined in Section \ref{sec:stabledef}, we now proceed to derive a methodology for building stable models.
-At a high level, this corresponds to constructing a model that is robust to the specific dataset used to train it.
-One way to think about this is to view the training dataset as a sample from the true data distribution and then require that the resulting model be robust to the specific sample that was received.
-Viewing the partitioning of the data into training/validation sets as a sampling mechanism from this true data distribution (because for a given choice of a split, we get one training set), we desire to build models that are robust to every subset in the data.
+Using the measure of stability defined in Section \ref{sec:stabledef}, we apply the methodology developed in \cite{StableClassification} for building stable neural networks.
+At a high level, this corresponds to constructing a model that is robust to the specific subset of data used to train it.
+One way to think about this is to view the training data set as a sample from the true data distribution and then require the model to be robust to the specific sample.
+Considering the partition of the data into training/validation sets as a sampling mechanism from this true data distribution (each split choice gives a different training set), we desire to build models that are robust to every partition.

-A way to achieve this is to associate each observation $(\bx_n,y_n)$ to a binary variable $z_n$, $n\in [N]$ that indicates whether or not $(\bx_n,y_n)$ participates in the training set.
-We can then train a given learning algorithm over all possible allocations of these $z_n$'s, resulting in a model that is explicitly built to do well not just over one training set, as is typical, but over all possible training sets.
+To achieve this, we first associate each observation $(\bx_n,y_n)$ with a binary variable $z_n$, $n\in [N]$ that indicates whether or not $(\bx_n,y_n)$ is part of the training set.
+We then choose the network's parameters as to minimize the worst-case loss over all possible allocations of these $z_n$'s, resulting in a model that is explicitly built to do well not just over one training set, but over all possible training sets.
+We start from the same minimization problem introduced in Section \ref{subsec:hdl-network}, i.e.,